Marc Vampa

-Marc Vampa (born 8 June 1946 in Paris) is a member of the National Assembly of France.
+Marc Vampa (born 8 June 1946) is a member of the National Assembly of France.
 He represents the Eure department, and is a member of the New Centre.

 He is a former scientist and managed his own computer company, before becoming a trader in Bernay.

 He became mayor of Beaumesnil, Eure in 2001, and General Councillor of the District of Beaumesnil since 1997.